sebix/intelmq/docs/user/bots.md

 ]
 ```

-In our example above we have five groups labeled `Standard Protocols http`, `Spamhaus Cert conficker`,
+In our example above we have three rules named `Spamhaus Cert conficker`,
-`bitdefender`, `urlzone` and `default`.
-All sections will be considered, in the given order (from top to bottom).

-Each rule consists of *conditions* and *actions*.
-Conditions and actions are dictionaries holding the field names of
-events and regular expressions to match values (selection) or set values (action).
-All matching rules will be applied in
-the given order.
-The actions are only performed if all selections apply.

-If the value for a condition is an empty string, the bot checks if the field does not exist.
-This is useful to apply
-default values for empty fields.

-**Actions**

-You can set the value of the field to a string literal or number.

-In addition you can use the [standard Python string format syntax](https://docs.python.org/3/library/string.html#format-string-syntax) to access the values from the processed event as `msg` and the match groups of the conditions as `matches`, see the bitdefender example above.
-Group 0 ([`0`]) contains the full matching string.
-See also the documentation on [re.Match.group](https://docs.python.org/3/library/re.html?highlight=re%20search#re.Match.group).

-Note that `matches` will also contain the match groups from the default conditions if there were any.

-**Examples**
+`Spamhaus Cert bitdefender` and `Spamhaus Cert default`.

-We have an event with `feed.name = Spamhaus Cert` and `malware.name = confickerab`.
-The expert loops over all sections
+Assume we have an event with `feed.name = Spamhaus Cert` and `malware.name = confickerab`, and `maximum_matches` is set to 1.

-in the file and eventually enters section `Spamhaus Cert`.
-First, the default condition is checked, it matches!
-OK, going on.
-Otherwise the expert would have selected a different section that has not yet been considered.
-Now, go
-through the rules, until we hit the rule `conficker`.
-We combine the conditions of this rule with the default
-conditions, and both rules match!
-So we can apply the action: `classification.identifier` is set to `conficker`, the
-trivial name.
+The expert loops over all sections in the file, and the first matching one is `Spamhaus Cert conficker`.
+It applies the action, setting the new `classification.identifier` and then stops, as the maximum matches has been reached.

 Assume we have an event with `feed.name = Spamhaus Cert` and `malware.name = feodo`.
-The default condition matches, but
-no others.
+The first and only matching rule is the `default`.
 So the default action is applied.
-The value for `classification.identifier` will be set to `feodo`
+The value for `classification.identifier` will be set to `feodo` by `{msg[malware.name]}`.
-by `{msg[malware.name]}`.

-**Types**

-If the rule is a string, a regular expression search is performed, also for numeric values (`str()` is called on them).
-If the rule is numeric for numeric values, a simple comparison is done.
-If other types are mixed, a warning will be
-thrown.

-For boolean values, the comparison value needs to be `true` or `false` as in JSON they are written all-lowercase.

 ---